MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-tutorial/lesson-3-modifying-measures-attributes-and-hierarchies.md

 After defining your initial cube, you are ready to improve the usefulness and friendliness of the cube.
 You can do this by adding hierarchies that support navigation and aggregation at various levels, by applying formats to specific measure, and by defining calculations and relationships.

 > [!NOTE]
 > Completed projects for all of the lessons in this tutorial are available online.
 You can jump ahead to any lesson by using the completed project from the previous lesson as a starting point.
-[Click here](https://go.microsoft.com/fwlink/?LinkID=221866) to download the sample projects that go with this tutorial.
+See [Analysis Services samples](../analysis-services-samples.md) to download the sample projects that go with this tutorial.

 This lesson contains the following tasks: